 Reference is made to the disclosure in the prospectus of the Company dated 20 May 2020 (the "Prospectus") on the Group's plans to increase its production capacity and the announcement of the Company published on 8 November 2021.
-On 30 June 2022, the Company announced that it successfully won the bid for the Land 2 for the purpose of constructing a dedicated research and development and production centre in Jinjiang City.
+On 30 June 2022, the Company announced that it successfully won the bid for land use rights of a parcel of land located in Tonglin Village, Anhai Town, Jinjiang City, Fujian Province, the PRC for the purpose of constructing a dedicated research and development and production centre in Jinjiang City.

-Reference is also made to the announcement of the Company dated 5 January 2022, in which the Company announced that it successfully won the bid for the Land 1 for development the Group's Hangzhou production base.
+Reference is also made to the announcement of the Company dated 5 January 2022, in which the Company announced that it successfully won the bid for land use rights of a parcel of land located in Hangzhou Qianjiang Economic Development Zone, Hangzhou City, Zheijiang Province, the PRC for development the Group's Hangzhou production base.

-Save as the above and the matters disclosed in this report, the Group currently has no plan for material investments and capital assets.
+Save as the above and the matters disclosed in this annual report, the Group currently has no plan for material investments and capital assets.